 On October 15, 2004, the Company entered into a license agreement with DEKK-Tec, Inc., pursuant to which it was granted an exclusive, worldwide license for palifosfamide.
-As part of the signing of license agreement with DEKK-Tec, the Company expensed an upfront \$50 thousand payment to DEKK-Tec in 2004.

 In consideration for the license rights, DEKK-Tec is entitled to receive payments upon achieving certain milestones in varying amounts which on a cumulative basis may total \$4.0 million.
 Of the aggregate milestone payments, most will be creditable against future royalty payments as referenced below.
-The Company expensed a \$100 thousand milestone payment upon achieving Phase 2 milestones during the year ended December 31, 2006.
-Additionally, in 2004 the Company issued DEKK-Tec an option to purchase 27,616 shares of the Company's common stock for \$0.02 per share.
-Upon the execution of the license agreement, 6,904 shares vested and were subsequently exercised in 2005 and the remaining options will vest upon certain milestone events, culminating with final FDA approval of the first NDA submitted by the Company (or by its sublicensee) for palifosfamide.
+Additionally, the Company issued DEKK-Tec an option to purchase 27,616 shares of the Company's common stock for \$0.02 per share, of which 13,808 options are still outstanding.
 DEKK-Tec is entitled to receive single digit percentage royalty payments on the sales of palifosfamide should it be approved for commercial sale.
-On March 16, 2010, the Company expensed a \$100 thousand milestone payment upon receiving a United States Patent for palifosfamide.
-There were no payments made during 2009.
-In December 2010, the Company expensed a \$300 thousand milestone payment and vested 6,904 stock options upon achieving Phase 3 milestones.
-These options were subsequently exercised in 2011.
 The Company's obligation to pay royalties will terminate on a country-by-country basis upon the expiration of all valid claims of patents in such country covering licensed product, subject to earlier termination in the event of defaults by the parties under the license agreement.
 No milestones under the license agreement have been reached or expensed since 2010.

-Option Agreement with Southern Research Institute ("SRI")
+License Agreement with Southern Research Institute

 On December 22, 2004, the Company entered into an Option Agreement with the Southern Research Institute, or SRI, pursuant to which the Company was granted an exclusive option to obtain an exclusive license to SRI's interest in certain intellectual property, including exclusive rights related to certain isophosphoramide mustard analogs.

-Also on December 22, 2004, the Company entered into a Research Agreement with SRI pursuant to which the Company agreed to spend a sum not to exceed \$200 thousand between the execution of the agreement and December 21, 2006, including a \$25 thousand payment that was made simultaneously with the execution of the agreement, to fund research and development work by SRI in the field of isophosphoramide mustard analogs.
-The option agreement was exercised on February 13, 2007.
-Under the license agreement entered into upon exercise of the option, the Company is required to remit minimum annual royalty payments of \$25 thousand until the first commercial sale of a licensed product.
-These payments were made for the years ended December 31, 2013, 2012, 2011, 2010, 2009 and 2008.
-Additionally, no payments have been made for the nine months ended September 30, 2014.
-The Company may be required to make payments upon achievement of certain milestones in varying amounts which on a cumulative basis could total up to \$775,000.
+On February 5, 2007, the Company exercised its option and entered into the exclusive license agreement.
+Under the license agreement, the Company is required to remit minimum annual royalty payments of \$25 thousand until the first commercial sale of a licensed product.
+These payments were made for the years ended December 31, 2014, 2013, and 2012.
+The Company may be required to make payments upon achievement of certain milestones in varying amounts which on a cumulative basis could total up to \$775 thousand.
 In addition, SRI will be entitled to receive single digit percentage royalty payments on the sales of a licensed product in any country until all licensed patents rights in that country which are utilized in the product have expired.
-No milestones under the license agreement have been reached or expensed since the agreement's inception.
+No milestones under the license agreement were reached or expensed since the agreement's inception.